DanielTockan/Rainforest-Store/README.md

 ### The API:

-The data seeded into the product model in our backend was fetched from [Rainforest API.](https://rainforestapi.com/) This API was chosen due to its rich catalogue with thousands of product scraped from Amazon.
-The responses contained datapoints such as price, description etc., necessary for our e-commerce website.
+The data seeded into the product model in the backend was fetched from [Rainforest API.](https://rainforestapi.com/) This API was chosen due to its rich catalogue with thousands of products scraped from Amazon.
+The responses contained datapoints such as price, description etc., necessary for my vision of the app.

 In the seed file, the "get_product" function was created to format the data in a way that was compatible with the product model: